jirafey/Computer-Science/README.md

-# Computer-Science projects at the West Pomeranian University of Technology
+# Computer Science projects at the West Pomeranian University of Technology